ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 ```
 seqtk sample ERR9588940.fastq.gz 40000 |gzip > ERR9588940_30x.fastq.gz
 ```
 to get about 30x coverage with PacBio data.
+For the exact data you are working with, we also added a surprise which you will discover later in the workshop.